joomengine/jcb-documentation/072-Setup-Local-Development-Environment-with-Bitnami.md

 ### Why Bitnami?

 * It bundles **Apache**, **MySQL**, **PHP**, and **Joomla** in a single installable package.
-* It creates an isolated development environment — **no interference** with your system’s existing PHP or MySQL setup.
+* It creates an isolated development environment — **no interference** with your system's existing PHP or MySQL setup.
-* It’s available for **Windows, macOS, and Linux**.
+* It's available for **Windows, macOS, and Linux**.
 * It includes **phpMyAdmin** by default.
 * It supports **quick uninstallation** and **clean removal** when done testing.